 The reconstruction of the Crystal Knob eruption site to its pre-San Andreas position [Figure ¿fig:reconstruction?] suggests the underplating of Farallon-plate mantle nappes prior to transform offsets as a highly viable alternative for the development of the site’s underlying mantle lithosphere.

 The Crystal Knob neck erupted through the Nacimiento belt of the Franciscan complex, immediately adjacent to the current western limit of Salinia crystalline nappes [Figure ¿fig:context?].
 Accretion of the Nacimiento belt occurred in the Late Cretaceous beneath the outer reaches of the Salinia nappe sequence [Chapman et al., 2016a; Hall and Saleeby, 2013].
 In their core area, the Salinia nappes rode westwards on slightly older, higher metamorphic grade, Franciscan rocks that are shown in Figure ¿fig:context? and Figure ¿fig:reconstruction? as windows into subduction channel schists [Barth et al., 2003; Ducea et al., 2009; Kidder and Ducea, 2006].
 The southernmost Sierra Nevada-western Mojave "autochthon" for the Salinia nappes is likewise detached from its original mantle wedge underpinnings, and shingled into crystalline nappes that lie on underplated high-grade subduction channel schists [Chapman et al., 2010, 2016b, 2012; Saleeby, 2003].
 Tectonic erosion of the mantle wedge followed by shallow subduction underplating of Franciscan rocks requires subsequent reconstruction of the current mantle lithosphere.
-As discussed above, Luffi et al. [2009] present findings on the Dish Hill and Cima mantle xenolith sites [Figure ¿fig:context?] that suggest the presence of a mantle lithosphere duplex with multiple Farallon plate upper mantle nappes in structural sequence beneath an eastern residual roof of continental mantle lithosphere.
+As discussed above, Luffi et al. [2009]This would be the place to add Brandon (?) et al. ref on continental peridotites lying beneath Dish Hill present findings on the Dish Hill and Cima mantle xenolith sites [Figure ¿fig:context?] that suggest the presence of a mantle lithosphere duplex with multiple Farallon plate upper mantle nappes in structural sequence beneath an eastern residual roof of continental mantle lithosphere.
 In that the crustal structural sequence of the western Mojave region correlates closely to that of the Salinia nappes, spatially and temporally [Chapman, 2016; Chapman et al., 2010, 2012], it stands to reason that upper mantle duplex accretion progressed westwards from the Mojave region to beneath the Salinia nappes as well as the Nacimiento belt of the Franciscan.

 In Figure ¿fig:cross_sections?, we present a model for the tectonic underplating of the Farallon plate mantle lithosphere beneath the Mojave-Salinia-Nacimiento segment of the Late Cretaceous convergent margin [Luffi et al., 2009; after Saleeby, 2003].
 This is shown to have occurred in conjunction with shallow flat subduction of the Shatsky Rise conjugate Large Igneous Province [Liu et al., 2010; Saleeby, 2003; Sun et al., 2017].
 The approximate age of Farallon plate entering the trench is shown on each frame [after Seton et al., 2012].
 Crustal deformation, timing and thermal conditions, as applied to our thermal modeling presented in Section 4, are integrated from Kidder and Ducea [2006];Chapman et al. [2010];Chapman et al. [2012];Chapman et al. [2016a].
 Figure ¿fig:cross_sections?a and b show the arrival of the oceanic plateau into the subducting trench, and plateau buoyancy driven shallowing of the subduction megathrust, which drove tectonic erosion of the mantle wedge.
 Temperature conditions along the flat subduction megathrust initiated at ~900ºC, ambient conditions within the deep levels of the then-active arc, and retrogressed to ~715ºC, peak temperatures recorded in shallowly subducted metaclastic rocks of the Sierra de Salinas schist, exposed in the principal Salinia window into the subduction channel schists [Kidder and Ducea, 2006].